 The outdoor space was very inviting, and many students spent their afternoons studying and hanging out on the beautiful patio by the pool.

 The school is owned by a Mexican-French couple, and the administration was friendly and helpful.
 I appreciated that Augustín, one of the owners, checked with me frequently to make sure everything was going well.

 I considered a homestay, but the majority of the school’s families lived further out from the city center, and I preferred something in walking distance.
 I also wanted more privacy and the ability to prepare my own meals.
-I found an inexpensive Airbnb apartment with a small kitchen around the corner from the school that was perfect.
+I found a basic but inexpensive Airbnb apartment with a small kitchen around the corner from the school that worked well.

 I took several of these tours with guides Raúl and Ángel, and they were both outstanding.
 Both were knowledgeable, spoke a slow and clear Spanish (and could translate to English if needed), and corrected any Spanish mistakes made by the students on the tour, which was much appreciated.

 Other optional school activities with a small fee included cooking classes and a weekly movie night on the patio.

 Aside from the tours frequently offered by the school on weekends, there are many cultural sights in Merida as well as interesting possible day trips.

 Recommended excursions include the uniquely lovely Yellow City of Izamal, the flamingos of Celestún, or the incredible cenotes of Homún, a small town about an hour and a half by bus from Merida.